zanethomas/vite-basic-setup/README.md

 # vite-basic-setup

-Skelton project used in later projects.
+Skeleton project used in later projects.

 When run this project displays an input and a list.
 Typing in the input and pressing enter adds the text to the list.